SpudGunMan/meshing-around/README.md

 pip install dadjokes
 ```

-To enable emoji in debian console install the fonts `sudo apt-get install fonts-noto-color-emoji`
+To enable emoji in the Debian console, install the fonts `sudo apt-get install fonts-noto-color-emoji`

 # Recognition
 I used ideas and snippets from other responder bots and want to call them out!